patrickceg/patrickceg.github.io/_posts/2019-11-28-debian-10-dc-2-dc-setup.markdown

 ~~~
 samba-tool domain provision --use-rfc2307 --interactive
 ~~~
    * The [--use-rfc2307](https://wiki.samba.org/index.php/Setting_up_RFC2307_in_AD#RFC2307_on_AD_Domain_Controllers) allows you to set some Unix configurations in the domain.
 My project may need it when I start messing with file shares, so I have it on.
 4. The samba-tool should now start asking you some questions.
 Here's what you want to say, and anything in [] brackets are items that are specific to my setup and may change for yours.
 For (default), you just press enter because the correct option should already be selected.
      - Realm: \[VOLATILE.HOMELAB\]
      - Domain: \[VOLATILE\]
      - Server Role: dc
      - DNS backend: (default)
      - DNS forwarder IP address: \[192.168.211.5\]
-    * Recall a domain controller is a DNS server, so this is the IP address to look at for any DNS lookups outside of the domain.
+         * Recall a (primary) domain controller is a DNS server, so this is the IP address to look at for any DNS lookups outside of the domain.
 If your router has DNS, you can use that.
 Otherwise, point to a public DNS provider including Cloudflare (1.1.1.1 or 1.0.0.1), Cisco/OpenDNS (208.67.220.220 or 208.67.222.222), Google (8.8.8.8), IBM (9.9.9.9).
      - Administrator password: \[Correct-Horse-Battery-Staple-Variant-1\]
 5. Expect a bunch of output, and pay attention to a note about krb5.conf in there.
 My output was like this:
 ~~~
     A Kerberos configuration suitable for Samba AD has been generated at /var/lib/samba/private/krb5.conf